-Guidance on the use of face coverings in educational settings is under constant review and was being updated at the time of writing these FAQs.
+Guidance on the use of face coverings in educational settings is under constant review.
 Please see Education and Childcare guidance to ensure you are following up to date advice.

 Please note that face coverings are not classified as PPE, which is used in a limited number of settings to protect wearers against hazards and risks.
 There are a small number of scenarios where PPE is recommended in educational settings.